Nonthermal melting and density wave instability coupled to the lattice in La$_4$Ni$_3$O$_{10}$

 The bilayer La$_{3}$Ni$_{2}$O$_{7}$ has been the focus of extensive study, yet sample quality limitations have led to conflicting reports on its DW properties \cite{XChen2024, KChen2024, RKhasanov2025, DZhao2025, ZLiu2023}.
-In contrast, the trilayer {\LNO} displays high crystalline quality and undergoes a robust spin–charge density-wave transition at $T_{\rm DW} \approx$ 136 K \cite{YZhu2024, JZhang2020}, making it an ideal platform for investigating the ordered state.
-The central ambiguity, however, is the DW's microscopic origin, with conflicting evidence pointing to either single $d_{z^2}$ or hybridized $d_{x^2-y^2}/d_{z^2}$ orbital physics \cite{MKakoi2024, SDeswal2024, ASuthar2025, MLi2025, XDu2024NP, YZhang2024PRL, SXu2025PRB, SXu2025NC, HXLi2017, YDLi2025}.
+In contrast, the trilayer {\LNO} displays high crystalline quality and undergoes a robust spin-charge density wave transition at $T_{\rm DW} \approx$ 136 K \cite{YZhu2024, JZhang2020}, making it an ideal platform for investigating the ordered state.
+The central ambiguity, however, is the DW's microscopic origin, with conflicting evidence pointing to either single $d_{z^2}$ or hybridized $d_{x^2-y^2}/d_{z^2}$ orbital physics \cite{MKakoi2024, SDeswal2025, ASuthar2025, MLi2025, XDu2024NP, YZhang2024PRL, SXu2025PRB, SXu2025NC, HXLi2017, YDLi2025}.
 Clarifying this orbital character is crucial for understanding the mechanism of DW formation.
 Resolving this requires a probe sensitive to both the electronic gap dynamics and the associated lattice symmetry breaking.

-Ultrafast optical spectroscopy provides a uniquely powerful means to address this issue.
+Ultrafast optical spectroscopy provides a powerful complementary approach to address this issue.
 Its femtosecond resolution allows direct observation of quasiparticle relaxation across an energy gap, while coherent lattice vibrations launched by photoexcitation reveal phonon modes that couple to symmetry breaking \cite{QYWu2025, ZWang2021, YZZhao2023}.
-By monitoring the temperature evolution of both quasiparticle and phonon responses, ultrafast spectroscopy exposes the cooperative dynamics of electronic correlations and lattice distortions that stabilize the density-wave phase---capabilities not easily achieved by static probes such as ARPES or Raman scattering.
+By monitoring the temperature evolution of both quasiparticle and phonon responses, ultrafast spectroscopy provides simultaneous dynamical access to electronic and lattice degrees of freedom and further enables investigation of nonequilibrium control pathways inaccessible to static probes.